riatelab/osrm/README.md

 ## Description
 OSRM is a routing service based on OpenStreetMap data.
 See <http://project-osrm.org/> for more information.
 This package allows to compute distances (travel time and kilometric distance) between points and travel time matrices.

-This package relies on the usage of a running OSRM service (tested with v5.18.0 of OSRM).
+This package relies on the usage of a running OSRM service (tested with v5.20.0 of OSRM).

 You can run your own instance of OSRM following guidelines provided here:    [https://github.com/Project-OSRM/osrm-backend](https://github.com/Project-OSRM/osrm-backend).
 The simplest solution is probably the one based on [docker containers](https://github.com/Project-OSRM/osrm-backend#using-docker).

 To set the OSRM server, use the `osrm.server` option: `options(osrm.server = "http://address.of.the.server/")`.
-To set the profile (driving is set by default), use the `osrm.profile` option: `options(osrm.profile = "name.of.the.profile")`.
+To set the profile ("driving" is set by default and it is the only profile available on the demo server), use the `osrm.profile` option: `options(osrm.profile = "name.of.the.profile")`.